Skip to Content

 Avoiding Bad Areas

-A large crowd walking on a single direction in a town built on the side of a mountain, at the distance can be seen city structures.
+A large crowd walking on a single direction in a town built on the side of a mountain, at the distance are city structures, an image for a travel guide about safety in visiting Santorini.

 SANTORINI – GREECE, SEPTEMBER 13 2013: Many tourists and visitors arrive from the cruise ships to Santorini island./Pit Stock/Shutterstock